How does it feel?

 The area of dead skin may build up and a blister or ulcer may form underneath the skin.
 Some people can develop infections underneath the thick/deep callus or corns.
 This usually creates a lot of pain until the pressure is released.

-Podiatrists within the sports medicine centre can help with debridement of the excess skin and can offer footwear advice.
-If the area is quite prominent, the podiatrist may be able to fit felt padding on the foot or in the shoe to reduce the excessive pressure.
+Our podiatrists at Performance Podiatry can help with debridement of the excess skin and can offer footwear advice.
+If the area is quite prominent, we may be able to fit felt padding on the foot or in the shoe to reduce the excessive pressure.